-Thomas Olsen, 1, 2, \ Maryam Taherinejad, 3 David Vanderbilt, 4 and Ivo Souza
+Thomas Olsen, 1,2,\ Maryam Taherinejad, David Vanderbilt, and Ivo Souza

-Center for Atomic-Scale Materials Design, Department of Physics,

-Technical University of Denmark, 2820 Kgs.
-Lyngby Denmark
+Center for Atomic-Scale Materials Design, Department of Physics, Technical University of Denmark, 2820 Kongens Lyngby, Denmark

-Center for Nanostructured Graphene (CNG), Department of Nanotechnology,
+Center for Nanostructured Graphene (CNG), Department of Nanotechnology, Technical University of Denmark,

-Technical University of Denmark, 2820 Kgs.
-Lyngby Denmark
+2820 Kongens Lyngby, Denmark

-Materials Theory, ETH Zürich, Wolfgang-Pauli-Strasse 27, CH-8093 Zürich, Switzerland

-Department of Physics Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA

-Centro de Física de Materiales, Universidad del País Vasco, 20018 San Sebastián, Spain
+Materials Theory, ETH Zürich, Wolfgang-Pauli-Strasse 27, CH-8093 Zürich, Switzerland Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA Centro de Física de Materiales, Universidad del País Vasco, 20018 San Sebastián, Spain Ikerbasque Foundation, 48013 Bilbao, Spain (Received 25 November 2016; published 21 February 2017)

-(Dated: November 28, 2016)

 The Chern-Simons axion coupling of a bulk insulator is only defined modulo a quantum of $e^2/h$ .
 The quantized part of the coupling is uniquely defined for a bounded insulating sample, but it depends on the specific surface termination.
 Working in a slab geometry and representing the valence bands in terms of hybrid Wannier functions, we show how to determine that quantized part from the excess Chern number of the hybrid Wannier sheets located near the surface of the slab.
 The procedure is illustrated for a tight-binding model consisting of coupled quantum anomalous Hall layers.
-By slowly modulating the model parameters, it is possible to transfer one unit of Chern number from the bottom to the top surface over the course of a cyclic evolution of the bulk Hamiltonian.
+By slowly modulating the model parameters it is possible to transfer one unit of Chern number from the bottom to the top surface over the course of a cyclic evolution of the bulk Hamiltonian, changing the surface anomalous Hall conductivity by a quantum of conductance $e^2/h$ .
 When the evolution of the surface Hamiltonian is also cyclic, the Chern pumping is obstructed by chiral touchings between valence and conduction surface bands.